SoftAndTech/Contactus/README.md

         MAIL_FROM_ADDRESS="your@mail.com"
         MAIL_FROM_NAME="${APP_NAME}"

+5. Navigate links

+    ```bash
+        yourdomain.com/contactus_settings  // for settings
+        yourdomain.com/contact_us  // for contact us form if you want to run the form directly

+    or

+    Include the contact form wherwever you want.

+    ```php
+        @include('contactus::contact')
+6. Run migration
+     This package requires 2 tables.
+One for configuration and other for saving customer's contact data.

+    ```bash
+       php artisan migrate

-5. Clear config and cache ,view and route
+7. Clear config and cache ,view and route

     ```bash
         php artisan config:clear